ebrulato/hs-tokipona-esperanto/README.md

 ## The CLI version

-To compile an install the CLI version,
+To compile and install the CLI version,

 > $> stack build --copy-bins